michael-mashush/michael-mashush/README.md

 </h1>

 <p align="justify">
-  I've been interested in front-end development for quite some time.
-  My main goal is to create high-quality, user-friendly and efficient interfaces that make interaction with web applications as comfortable as possible.
-I stay up-to-date with the latest trends in front-end development and continuously improve my skills.
-I am ready to take on ambitious projects and contribute to the creation of innovative web applications.
+  My name is Mikhail, and I am a frontend developer.
+I strive for professional growth and am open to learning new technologies.
+My goal is to create high-quality web applications that provide value to users.
 </p>

 <h2>